iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="appinventor.ai_david_taylor.Coronavirus_help2020 1 reviews"/>
 </p>

+> Here is another app that's been put on my phone and I can't use it to track if I have been near anybody with coronavirus as according to the app it doesn't work in Scotland.
+What the bloody point of putting this app on people's phones if they can't use it.<br> :date: __2020-08-18 09:31:46__

 > Stolen content<br> :date: __2020-06-21 18:51:30__

 > Turns out I didn't need an app for a mysteriously absent virus that has killed worldwide less than seasonal flu.<br> :date: __2020-06-09 10:13:17__